SCENES FROM

 At its centre is an absent figure.
 Around her, a world has accumulated.

 Scenes from Parallel Lives begins with a myth.
 A synthetic human named Ikkyu exists only in the works that surround her.
-She is the form these questions took.
+These works are traces left behind by those who encountered her — fragments of a vanished culture through which her influence is gradually reconstructed.

-What does it mean to be free, in your body, in your mind, in a world increasingly shaped by intelligences not your own?
+What does it mean to remain free, in your body, in your mind, within cultures that gradually lose their capacity for self-correction?
 Open cultures can drift toward systems that suppress error correction.
 It happens incrementally.
 What survives that drift is the question the work keeps asking.

 Science begins with myth.
 So does this.